About Mama Baby Mandarin

 Although I returned to Taiwan each year for the entire summer, I sadly did not learn to read and write Mandarin.
 Those days Beitou was a much smaller community of predominantly Taiwanese speakers.
 Children learned Mandarin in school but spoke Taiwanese at home and I did not have the opportunity to go to school in Taiwan.
 Nearly all the Mandarin I’ve picked up over the years is from watching television shows and movies.

 When my son was born I was determined he would learn Chinese.
-In the beginning my sentences were broken English jumbled with Mandarin, but it was progress.
+In the beginning, my sentences were English jumbled with Mandarin words, but it was progress.
 In time I no longer needed to consult Google Translate.
 When my son started speaking he preferred Mandarin over English.
 What a proud mama I was then!
 Our family has since grown and our baby girl is now starting to speak Mandarin as well.

 Our Family Background

 My husband is American and speaks a little French and Italian.
-I am Taiwanese-American and speak conversational Mandarin.
-Our goal is that our children learn Chinese and Italian.
-We currently live in the San Francisco Bay Area with our two children.
+I am Taiwanese-American and grew up speaking Taiwanese.
+I am learning Mandarin with our two children.
+Our goal is that our children learn Mandarin and Italian.
+We currently live in the San Francisco Bay Area.